kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

 - However, I can't see, with the expectation that every one has a Master's or PhD, how I would fit in at JPL.
   Right now, I'm not really crazy about school.
+  I want to focus being a good engineer, and I are less about grades, and am in fact bored by the idea of chasing "good grades".
   But I *love* the tech community.

 - I keep getting really good feedback over there,